-To change Phone #4:
+To change Phone #4, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Phone #s, then press Enter. - 3.
 Scroll up/down to Phone #4, then press Enter. - 4.
 The first digit of the current value of this option now flashes (this may take up both lines on the display).
+Change each digit of the phone number by scrolling or entering a numerical value, then move to the next digit by pressing Enter. - 5.
+When done, press Enter again to save the new phone number.

-- 5. Change each digit of the phone number by scrolling or entering a numerical value, then move to the next digit by pressing Enter. - 6.
-When done, press Enter again to save the new phone number. - 7.
-Press STATUS repeatedly to exit.
+6. Press Status repeatedly to exit.

-The phone number can be deleted by pressing the DISARM button while changing a digit.
+You can delete the phone number by pressing the Disarm button while changing a digit.